shkao/portfolio/README.md

 # Bioinformatics Portfolio

+A comprehensive showcase of bioinformatics applications and pipelines demonstrating expertise in data analysis, visualization, and interactive tool development for biological research.

 This repository serves as a showcase for the bioinformatics applications and pipelines I have developed.
 It demonstrates my skills in data analysis, visualization, and creating interactive tools for biological research.